mondo192/multi-k8s/README.md

 # multi-k8s
-A react web app running on kubernetes cluster
+A full stack react web app with a worker process node running on a kubernetes cluster